writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

   ind the table under *Channels* that corresponds to the one in the Unconference schedule.
 {% endif %}
 - The session leader will begin the session when the group has gathered.
+- You do not need to sign up anywhere to join a session.

 Lightning talks
 ---------------